-G(irls)20 is coming to Japan for the 10th Global Summit.
-20+ young women from around the world will arrive in Tokyo for a week of leadership training, social enterprise development and mentoring by female leaders in the business and public sectors.
-At the end of the week, delegates will deliver a Communiqué highlighting policies to promote young women’s economic inclusion to Ambassador Koji Tomita, Japan’s G20 Sherpa.
+G(irls)20 was in Japan for the 10th Global Summit.
+During the last two weeks of May 20+ young women from around the world arrived in Tokyo for a week of leadership training, social enterprise development and mentoring by female leaders in the business and public sectors.
+At the end of the week, delegates delivered a Communiqué highlighting policies to promote young women’s economic inclusion to Ambassador Koji Tomita, Japan’s G20 Sherpa.

 9:30 – 10:00 AM

 Registration and Refreshments